What Do Surgeon Do?

-Surgeon Example Physicians who treat diseases, injuries, and deformities by invasive, minimally-invasive, or non-invasive surgical methods, such as using instruments, appliances, or by manual manipulation.
+Surgeon Job Description Physicians who treat diseases, injuries, and deformities by invasive, minimally-invasive, or non-invasive surgical methods, such as using instruments, appliances, or by manual manipulation.

 - Operate on patients to correct deformities, repair injuries, prevent and treat diseases, or improve or restore patients' functions.